FlameyFox/FlameyFox/README.md

 - 👋 Hi, I’m @FlameyFox
-- 👀 I’m interested in UX, Web Design, Web Solutions and Coding!
+- 👀 I’m interested in UX, Web Design, and aproachable web solutions.
 - 🌱 I’m currently learning React and Python.
 - 💞️ I’m looking to collaborate on 🦊
 - 📫 How to reach me ...